 A Medicaid card by itself is not always enough to get a person to a doctor's appointment.
+Georgia Medicaid NEMT, the state's non-emergency medical transportation benefit, exists to close that gap.
 For an 82-year-old widow in Albany who no longer drives, a dialysis patient in Macon who needs to reach the Davita center three times a week, or a parent in Valdosta whose child has a specialty appointment at a children's hospital in Atlanta, the transportation problem can be as serious as the underlying health problem.

-Georgia administers NEMT through a single statewide broker.
-Effective April 1, 2026, Verida (formerly Southeastrans) became the sole broker for all five Georgia NEMT regions: North, Atlanta, Central, East, and Southwest.
-Verida arranges every Medicaid ride in the state under contract with the Department of Community Health.Georgia Department of Community Health. (n.d.).
+Georgia administers NEMT through a statewide broker.
+Effective April 1, 2026, Verida (formerly Southeastrans) is the statewide Medicaid Transportation Broker for all five Georgia NEMT regions: North, Atlanta, Central, East, and Southwest.
+Verida arranges NEMT in every region under contract with the Department of Community Health.Georgia Department of Community Health. (n.d.).
 Non-Emergency Medical Transportation. medicaid.georgia.gov.
-Retrieved Jun 2, 2026, from https://medicaid.georgia.gov/programs/all-programs/non-emergency-medical-transportation This guide explains how the broker model works, how to book a ride, who is eligible, what modes of transportation are available, what to do when something goes wrong, and how NEMT interacts with Georgia Families managed care, the HCBS waivers, the PACE program, and Medicare.
+Retrieved Jul 17, 2026, from https://medicaid.georgia.gov/programs/all-programs/non-emergency-medical-transportation This guide explains how the broker model works, how to book a ride, who is eligible, what modes of transportation are available, what to do when something goes wrong, and how NEMT interacts with Georgia Families managed care, the HCBS waivers, the PACE program, and Medicare.

 The federal NEMT mandate